-Alex Cho took over as president of HP Personal Systems about six months ago, and so he became the head of one of the largest PC businesses in the world.
-HP took the No. 1 spot in 2017, and in 2018, depending on who you ask, the company was either No. 1 or No. 2.
+Alex Cho took over as president of HP Personal Systems about six months ago, becoming the head of one of the largest PC businesses in the world.
+HP took the No. 1 spot in 2017.
+In 2018, depending on who you ask, the company was either No. 1 or No. 2.

 While the PC market shrank in the past year, HP sold nearly 60 million computers, and Cho said in an interview with VentureBeat that he’s impressed with the innovation happening in PCs, whether it’s the leather-bound Spectre Folio laptop case or the privacy screens on new all-in-ones or monitors.